anthfuller/mdc-gcp-multi-project-starter/README.md

 # MDC ↔ GCP Multi‑Project Starter
+Starter scripts for onboarding multiple Google Cloud projects to Microsoft Defender for Cloud using Workload Identity Federation (WIF) and optional Defender for Servers.

 Tiny repo to onboard Google Cloud projects to **Microsoft Defender for Cloud (MDC)** using **Workload Identity Federation (WIF)**.